The best LogRocket alternatives & competitors, compared

 According to reviews on G2, companies use PostHog because:

-1. It replaces multiple tools: PostHog can replace LogRocket (session replay and analytics), LaunchDarkly (feature flags and A/B testing), and Hotjar (feedback and surveys).
+1. It replaces multiple tools: PostHog can replace LogRocket (session replay and analytics), LaunchDarkly (feature flags and A/B testing), and Userpilot (feedback and surveys).
 This simplifies workflows and ensures all their data is in one place.

 2. Pricing is transparent and scalable: Reviewers appreciate how PostHog's pricing scales as they grow.
 There's a generous free tier.
 Companies eligible for PostHog for Startups also get $50k in additional free credits.